implico/frs-bundle-default/README.md

 Additionally, [SASS-core][sass-core] mixins and functions are available.
 If you don't need them:
 * remove the dependency from the `bower.json` file
 * remove import from `styles/style.scss`

+#### Sprites
+Sprites are generated automatically by [gulp-spritesmith][gulp-spritesmith] for all images placed in the `img/sprites` directory.
+To use a sprite, you have to uncomment the line in style.scss with sprites sheet import.
+See more in [SASS-core][sass-core] docs.

+You can generate multiple, separate sprite files - see the [Frontend-starter configuration section][frontend-starter] section.

 ### Views
 Thanks to the [Twig plugin][gulp-twig], you can use features brought by this templating system: extending layouts, including partials, variables/if and for blocks/macros and so on.
 See the [docs][twig].